Our PAT dog – Jenkins

-Jenkins is a Bernese Mountain dog who was born on 2nd April 2016; he is extremely friendly, good-natured and happy dog who adores both humans and other animals.
+Jenkins is a Bernese mountain dog who was born on 2nd April 2016; he is extremely friendly, good-natured and a happy dog who adores both humans and other animals.
 He loves fuss and cuddles and generally being with people.

 His favourite things include walking (particularly on the beach), swimming, treats and LOTS of attention!

-Jenkins works in Upper and Lower school alongside our pupils in a variety of ways, these include:
+Jenkins works in Upper school alongside our students in a variety of ways, these include:

-Reading group – these sessions aims to further develop pupil’s pre-reading/reading skills; the class teachers determine a ‘reading programme’ to be followed
+Reading sessions – these sessions aims to further develop students pre-reading/reading skills; the class teachers determine a ‘reading programme’ to be followed

 PSHCE - Well-being/looking after others (dog walking/brushing/grooming etc).
-The class teacher determines the purpose of the session aimed at the further promotion of pupils' skills in developing/further developing their sense of responsibility in helping to look after others
+The class teacher determines the purpose of the session aimed at the further promotion of students skills in developing/further developing their sense of responsibility in helping to look after others including animals

-All of the work achieved through the support of Jenkins and Emma is planned by the class teachers/teaching teams to ensure the pupils at Curnow benefit from this additional resource within the school.
+All of the work achieved through the support of Jenkins and Emma is planned by the class teachers/teaching teams to ensure the students at Curnow benefit from this additional resource within the school.